OTTAWA, Dec. 29, 2017 /CNW/ - Transport Canada continues to take action to help ensure navigational safety and to protect the marine environment.

-To that effect, Transport Canada has issued a $6,000 penalty to the vessel Petalon for an alleged non-compliance with the temporary mandatory slow down.
+A penalty of $6,000 has been issued to the vessel Federal Cardinal for alleged non-compliance with a temporary mandatory vessel slowdown.
 The vessel owner has 30 days to pay the penalty or to ask the Transportation Appeal Tribunal of Canada to review the facts of the violation or the amount of the penalty.

 The Honourable Marc Garneau